mmarkus13/yt-dlc/README.md

 > 💡 **WSL:** The same Bash commands work on Windows 10 and 11 through [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).

 > 💡 **SteamOS:** This setup can also be used on SteamOS. \
-> The manual installation may require additional steps depending on your SteamOS version and package-management configuration.
+> The installer detects SteamOS and handles FFmpeg installation separately because SteamOS uses a read-only system filesystem by default.

 ---